 Extreme weather is new normal, U.N.'s Ban tells climate talks

 Ban's intervention came as efforts to agree a symbolic extension of the U.N.
-Kyoto Protocol, a treaty that obliges about 35 developed nations to cut their greenhouse gas emissions, looked to be faltering.
+Kyoto Protocol, a treaty that obliges about 35 developed nations to cut their greenhouse gas emissions until the end of 2012, looked to be faltering.

 "The abnormal is the new normal," he told delegates at the November 26-December 7 talks.
 He said signs of change were apparent everywhere and "from the United States to India, from Ukraine to Brazil, drought (has) decimated essential global crops".